Updated January 07, 2019 to include information regarding staining on vinyl and linoleum flooring (please see further down below).

-In the “real world”, the color of the dye can range from red to purple or pink to brown depending on the growing conditions.
+In the “real world”, the color of the dye can range from red to purple or pink to brown depending on growing conditions and temperatures.

 Where Else Can Pink Stains On Vinyl Be Found?

 You may have found our blog because you were concerned about the pink stains on your linoleum or vinyl floor.
-These same pink staining bacteria are most likely the culprit, especially if moisture is being trapped under your floors.
+These same pink staining bacteria are most likely the problem, especially if moisture is being trapped under your floors.

 Pool liners, PVC vinyl roofing membranes and any other areas where light colored plastic and polymer materials come into contact with water, are susceptible to the stains that Streptoverticillium reticulum can cause.